dannuzak/My-digital-CV/README.md

   - Managed databases for the administration of courses, groups, schedules for teachers and students using SpeedAdmin System
   - Contributed to SpeedAdmin’s improvement through continued feedback on user experience to the developer’s team
   - Initiated a series of workshops, from design and delivery to evaluation and report, targeted to teachers and directors for the optimal use of SpeedAdmin
-  - Participation in various networks, one of them being relative to data protection (GDPR)
-  - Technical support to staff, monitoring, and maintenance of computer hardware system
-  - Customer service and technical support to parents in the use of SpeedAdmin
   - Offered technical support to staff and parents and monitored and maintained computer hardware-system
+  - Participated in various networks, one of them being relative to data protection (GDPR)
  <br><br>

 **Festival Manager** @ Gothenburg Independent Film Festival